Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-Any process that produces neutrons during freeze-out can potentially affect the final abundances.
+Any process that produces neutrons during freeze-out can affect the final abundances.
 This includes $\beta$-delayed neutron emission and fission with the first one dominating for $n_s \lesssim 150$.
-One should keep in mind that the impact of neutron production is non-local, in the sense that neutrons can be produced in a region of nuclear chart and captured in another.
+One should keep in mind that the impact of neutron production is non-local, in the sense that neutrons can be produced in one region of the nuclear chart and captured in another.
 The freeze-out is responsible of shaping the final abundances.
 The rare-earth peak is known to be formed during the r-process freeze-out.
-At low $n_s$, this is due by a competition between neutron captures and $\beta$-decays~\citep{Surman.Engel.ea:1997}, at high $n_s$, when fission is important, the fission yields play also an important role~\citep{Steinberg.Wilkins:1978,panov08,Goriely.Sida.ea:2013,Eichler.Arcones.ea:2015}.
-The freeze-out has also a strong impact on the abundances at the r-process peaks at $A\sim 130$ and 195.
-This is illustrated in Fig.~\ref{fig:freezeevol} that shows the evolution during freeze-out of the abundances for a subset of the trajectories shown in Fig.~\ref{fig:revol}.
+At low $n_s$, this is due to a competition between neutron captures and $\beta$-decays~\citep{Surman.Engel.ea:1997}, at high $n_s$, when fission is important, the fission yields play also an important role~\citep{Steinberg.Wilkins:1978,panov08,Goriely.Sida.ea:2013,Eichler.Arcones.ea:2015}.
+The freeze-out has also a strong impact on the abundances at the r-process peaks at $A\sim 130$ and 195~\citep[see e.g.][]{Mendoza-Temis.Wu.ea:2015}.
 Due to the large $n_s$, material accumulates at the $N=184$ shell closure with $A\sim 280$.
-During the decay to $\beta$-stability the material fissions, producing nuclei with $A\lesssim 240$ and neutrons.
-Depending on the fission yields used it may result in very different final abundances~\citep{Eichler.Arcones.ea:2015,Goriely.Martinez-Pinedo:2015}.
-For the calculations shown in Fig.~\ref{fig:freezeevol}, the fission yields produce the $A\sim 130$ peak.
+During the decay to $\beta$-stability the material fissions, producing nuclei with $A\lesssim 140$ and neutrons.
+Depending on the fission rates and yields used it may result in very different final abundances~\citep{Eichler.Arcones.ea:2015,Goriely.Martinez-Pinedo:2015,Vassh.Mumpower.ea:2019,Giuliani.Martinez-Pinedo.ea:2019}.
 Neutrons emitted by fission have a strong impact on the abundances of the 3rd r-process peak.
 Depending on the masses of nuclei around $N=130$~\citep{Mendoza-Temis.Wu.ea:2015} and the $\beta$-decay rates of nuclei with $Z\gtrsim 80$~\citep{Eichler.Arcones.ea:2015} the peak could be shifted to higher mass numbers when compared with solar system abundances.